cosc2336-ds-alg/assg10/README.md

 The second example may be clearer, but they both perform the same task.
-In the first case, if the new value of `(backIndex + 1)` is equal to the array `size`, the remainder of dividing by `size` will be 0, which will wrap the `backIndex` back around to 0 as desired.
+In the first case, if the new value of `(backIndex + 1)` is equal to the array `allocationSize`, the remainder of dividing by `size` will be 0, which will wrap the `backIndex` back around to index 0 as desired.
 Using modulo (remainder) arithmetic for circular buffer indexing is common and you will see it done this way often if you look at other code using an array as a circular buffer.